Will my personal information be available to the public?

 How can I prevent my personal information from being placed on the USPTO website?

 It is the responsibility of applicants and registrants to carefully consider the information provided to the USPTO to ensure that any information they wish to keep out of the public record is not included with their initial filing or in any subsequent filing submitted during the entire application and post-registration process.
 However, to file an application or post-registration maintenance submission, certain minimum requirements must be met, including providing the owner’s name and an address to receive correspondence.
 Any type of existing legal entity, including an individual, corporation, partnership, limited liability company, association, or joint venture, may own a trademark.
-Also, an applicant may provide a P.O.
-Box number as the correspondence street address, if accurate.
 An applicant need not provide a telephone number as part of the application process, although providing a telephone number aids the USPTO in its ability to contact applicants.

 Why is my trademark application and registration information now appearing on internet search engines?